Shiyukine/Hackintosh-ProArt-Z490-CREATOR-10G/README.md

         ```bash
         sudo softwareupdate -i -a -R
         ```
+- If macOS crash instantly, it may be related to the ApECID:
+    - You need to generate your own ApECID ([see this](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#apecid))
+    - Personalize your macOS installation in **macOS Recovery**:
+    ```bash
+    # You'll also need an active network connection in recovery to run this command
+    # Replace "Macintosh HD" with your macOS disk name
+    bless --folder "/Volumes/Macintosh HD/System/Library/CoreServices" --bootefi --personalize
+    ```

 ## Dual boot with different disks
 - If you already have EFI partition: